Kajdep/colorbook-engine-clean/README.md

 ---

-*From messy prototype to production-ready application - transformation complete!*"# colorbook-engine-clean"
+*From messy prototype to a more polished yet still evolving application.*